-Whether, for purposes of §§ 507 through 509, you would be treated as a newly created organization as a result of the Transfer, pursuant to § 507(b)(2).
+Whether, for purposes of §§ 507 through 509, P would be treated as a newly created organization as a result of the Transfer, pursuant to § 507(b)(2).

-Whether you, as transferee of substantially all of M's net assets, would be treated as possessing those attributes and characteristics of M, the transferor, described in § 1.507-3(a)(2), (3), and (4).
+Whether P, as transferee of substantially all of your net assets, would be treated as possessing those attributes and characteristics of you, the transferor, described in 1.507-3(a)(2), (3), and (4).

-Since M and you are both effectively controlled by the same persons within the meaning of §§ 1.482-1(a)(3) and 1.507-3(a)(9), whether, for purposes of Chapter 42 (§ 4940 et seq.) and §§ 507 through 509, you, the transferee, would be treated as though you were M, the transferor.
+Since you and P are both effectively controlled by the same persons within the meaning of §§ 1.482-1(a)(3) and 1.507-3(a)(9), whether, for purposes of Chapter 42 (§ 4940 et seq.) and §§ 507 through 509, P, the transferee, would be treated as though it were you, the transferor.

-Section 1.507-3(a)(1) provides that in the case of a significant distribution of assets to one or more private foundations within the meaning of $\S 1.507$ -3(c) the transferee organization shall not be treated as a newly created organization.
-Rather, it shall be treated as possessing those attributes and characteristics of the transferor organization which are described in $\S 1.507$ -3(a)(2), (3), and (4).
-Since, as discussed under Issue 2, above, the Transfer would qualify as a "significant distribution of assets" within the meaning of $\S 1.507$ -3(c)(2), you would not be treated as a newly created organization as a result of the Transfer.
-Rather, you would be treated as possessing M's attributes and characteristics described in subparagraphs (2), (3), and (4) of $\S 1.507$ -3(a).
+Section 1.507-3(a)(1) provides that in the case of a significant distribution of assets to one or more private foundations within the meaning of § 1.507-3(c) the transferee organization shall not be treated as a newly created organization.
+Rather, it shall be treated as possessing those attributes and characteristics of the transferor organization which are described in § 1.507-3(a)(2), (3), and (4).
+Since, as discussed under Issue 2, above, the Transfer would qualify as a "significant distribution of assets" within the meaning of § 1.507-3(c)(2), P would not be treated as a newly created organization as a result of the Transfer.
+Rather, P would be treated as possessing your attributes and characteristics described in subparagraphs (2), (3), and (4) of § 1.507-3(a).

 Treas.
 Reg. § 1.507-3(a)(9)(i) provides that if a private foundation transfers all of its net assets to one or more private foundations which are effectively controlled by the same persons which effectively controlled the transferor private foundation, for purposes of Chapter 42 (§ 4940 et seq.), the transferee foundation shall be treated as if it were the transferor.
-Since you have represented that B and C effectively control both M and you, for purposes of Chapter 42, you would be treated as if you were M.
+Since you have represented that B and C effectively control both you and P, for purposes of Chapter 42, P would be treated as if it were you.